taewaponb/taewaponb/README.md

 - 👋 Hi, I’m @petchz
-- 👀 Interested in Programming, Technology and gaming!
+- 👀 Interested in Programming, Technology and Gaming!
 - 🌱 Currently learning ReactJS and Unity
 - 💞️ Looking forward to collaborate on a great project that can improve both my skill and knowledge
 - 📫 How to reach me? >> petchz2012@hotmail.com <<